 Umbraco as it is is stuck on Angular version 1.1.5 (or there about) with rumours of it even having some customisation in there too...but of course it has.
 Angular moved on of course but for some reason the Back office didn't (I suspect they changed the API at some point which broke some stuff before a big release).
 Then something odd happened within the Angular development team.

 Other frameworks started coming out, some really big apps were made with Angular, new ideas got added to the mixing pot, lessons were learnt.
 To fix these issues and make changes they decided to completely rewrite it...over several years...with no backwards compatibility.
 It didn't go down well from those that had invested in the framework, everyone was now in effect in a technology dead end, including of course Umbraco.
 Angular v2 (actually v5 I believe...no not THAT v5) is out and the version Umbraco is on is now referred to as AngularJS.
 Confused?
 You should be, its a bit of a mess.
 There are ways to allow for upgrading to the latest Angular framework but its nothing really simple so although this might sound like an option it really just muddies the waters even more in my opinion.

-So we have a framework that has done us proud for 5 years, whats wrong with that?
+So we have a framework that has done us proud for 5 years, what is wrong with that?
 Why would we want to change it when it sounds like its working?